Now that your kids are back in school, you may be wondering how to encourage creativity and learning not only in the classroom, but also at home.

 “[An ideal learning space] provides order that is simple for even the youngest child to grasp, for instance, materials are organized on low shelves so they are accessible to the children at all times, they have a proper place and the pieces are often color-coded to provide a visual cue for order,” notes Breanne Monahan, co-founder and co-owner of Peace Tree School, a Montessori pre-school in Portland, Oregon.

-Opt for storage bins or boxes, which can easily to purchased at Target or The Container Store.
+Opt for storage bins or boxes, which can easily be purchased at Target or The Container Store.
 Then, separate the storage units into categories.
 For example, dedicate one bin to art supplies and another to books.

 An organized learning space makes it easier for kids to decide what they want to play with.
 Not to mention, it will teach them how to clean up and be organized.